majosaurus/Dracula-Pop-Dotfiles/README.md

 `git clone https://github.com/sindresorhus/pure.git "$HOME/.zsh/pure"`

 ### Ls command
-I use [LSDeluxe](https://github.com/Peltoche/lsd) as a modern ls replacement
+I use [LSDeluxe](https://github.com/Peltoche/lsd) as a modern ls replacement.

+But I never figured out what fonts exactly I should use so I just skip that part.